alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

   [bare-metal-gcc.cmake](../../scripts/cmake/toolchains/bare-metal-gcc.cmake).

 - `TENSORFLOW_SRC_PATH`: the path to the root of the TensorFlow directory.
 The default value points to the `dependencies/tensorflow` git submodule.
-Respository is hosted here: [tensorflow](https://github.com/tensorflow/tensorflow)
+Repository is hosted here: [tensorflow](https://github.com/tensorflow/tensorflow)

 - `ETHOS_U_NPU_DRIVER_SRC_PATH`: The path to the *Ethos-U* NPU core driver sources.
 The default value points to the `dependencies/core-driver` git submodule.
 Repository is hosted here: